justinhorein/Django_Live_Project/README.md

 # Caveats
 Fortunately, I was able to include the code with this Live Project as well as a written summary (there is only a written summary for C# Live Project).
-Originally built as part of a bigger application (including many smaller apps).
+I originally built this as part of a larger application (composed of many smaller apps).
 I have modified this code to include only the app that I wrote.
-There might be hints of this in the file structure.
+There are hints of this in the file structure.